StuartSmith/Raspberry-Pi-Control-Sg90-Servo-Example/README.md

 </p>
 <p>
 <img style="float:left;" src="https://raw.githubusercontent.com/StuartSmith/RaspberryPi-Control-Sg90-Example/master/Images/Sketchsg90.jpg">
 An SG90 is a servo used to control different pieces of equipment.
-It is a favorite among hobbyist who fly drones and helicopters, because of it's light weight.
+It is a favorite among hobbyist who fly drones and helicopters, because of its light weight.
 </p>

-An SG90 servo is controled by a pulse sent to it over a 20 millisecond time span, different lengths of pulse deteremine how the motor will turn.
-But before we get into how to control the motor, lets first look at how to connect the SG90 to the Rasberry Pi.
+An SG90 servo is controlled by a pulse sent to it over a 20 millisecond time span, different lengths of pulse determine how the motor will turn.
+But before we get into how to control the motor, lets first look at how to connect the SG90 to the Raspberry Pi.

 ###Wiring Diagram:
 <p>